avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 **Toggling behavior:**

 - **Enabling** (setting `validatorTargetGas` to `true` via `setFeeConfig`): Validators begin adjusting `targetExcess` from the parent block's current value.
 Since ACP-176's bounded update mechanism limits changes to roughly $\frac{1}{1024}$ of the current value per block, the transition is always gradual.
 The parent block's `targetExcess` (which was set by the precompile) provides an unambiguous starting point.
-- **Disabling** (setting `validatorTargetGas` to `false` via `setFeeConfig`): The `targetGas` value provided in the same `setFeeConfig` call is stored and immediately becomes authoritative for block building.
+- **Disabling** (setting `validatorTargetGas` to `false` via `setFeeConfig`): The `targetGas` value provided in the same `setFeeConfig` call is stored and immediately authoritative for block building upon settlement.
 The caller should check the current effective gas target (from block headers or RPC) and provide an appropriate `targetGas` value, since validators may have drifted the effective gas target far from the previously stored value and using a stale value could cause a dangerous sudden jump in gas capacity.

 #### Initial Fee Configuration